ysyk2021/the-science-of-learning-challenges-how-to-use-cognitive-bias-and-other-techniques-to/src/chapter-6-1.md

-Chapter: The Role of Metacognition in Overcoming Learning Challenges
+The Role of Metacognition in Overcoming Learning Challenges
 ====================================================================

 Metacognition, the process of thinking about one's own thinking, plays a crucial role in overcoming learning challenges.
 By understanding and regulating our cognitive processes, we can identify obstacles, adapt our learning strategies, and enhance our problem-solving abilities.
 In this chapter, we will delve into the importance of metacognition in overcoming learning challenges and explore strategies to develop metacognitive skills.